Nelbert442/dero-golang-pool/README.md

 * Daemon failover, leverage multiple daemons (upstreams) and pool will get work from the first alive node, while monitoring the rest for backups
 * Concurrent shares processing by using multiple threads
 * Supports mining rewards sent directly to an exchange or wallet
-* Allows use of integrated addresses (dERi)
+* Allows use of integrated addresses (dERi) and paymentIDs
 * API in JSON for easy integration to web frontend
 * Utils functions and switch for mining algorithm support, this way you can modify which mining algo is required from config.json with ease and update code in only a couple places
 * Support for fixed difficulty with minimum difficulty settings on a per-port basis
+* Support for variable difficulty with maxjump flexibilities and customization settings
 * Support of pool and solo mining
 * PROP Payment Scheme
-* Light-weight webpage with built-in functionalities for more, but template used to get off the ground running.
+* Light-weight webpage with built-in basic pool statistics, but template used to get off the ground running.

 ##### Future Features
 * (FUTURE) PPLNS and potentially other pool schemes support
-* (FUTURE) Support for variable difficulties

 #### Requirements
 * Coin daemon (find the coin's repo and build latest version from source)